 During the British Raj, Sirmaur also became an 11-Gun-Salute princely state of British India, it was also known as Nahan after its main city.

-1. Renuka Lake.
 It is one of the most tranquil places to explore and there are many mythological stories associated with it.
-For instance, this is the very place which is believed to be the birthplace of Lord Parshuram.
+For instance, this is the very place that is believed to be the birthplace of Lord Parshuram.
 It is also believed that Maharishi Jamdagni along with his beloved wife Bhagwati Renuka Ji used to do penance here.
 And while you treat yourself with such stories, at the same time, you also cannot miss the beautiful greenery and mountains.

-2. Jagannath Temple.
-Built by King Chodaganga, Jagannath temple is considered as one of the most divine temples of Himachal Pradesh.
+Built by King Chodaganga, the Jagannath temple is considered one of the most divine temples of Himachal Pradesh.
 Sawan Dwadashi is also one of the major festivals which is celebrated in the temple.

-3. Dhaula Kuan.
-The name of this place literally translates into the white well.
+The name of this place literally translates into the white wall.
 This place refers to an ancient water well situated in an area where there is white sand.
 It is speculated that this well was constructed by none other than Shah Alam II.

-5. Nahan.
 This place lets you roam around the lush green forest named Nahan and it was founded by Raja Karna Prakash during the 16th century.
-Right from offering the mind-boggling scenery to lush scenic views, this place is actually quite great for trekking.
+Right from offering mind-boggling scenery to lush scenic views, this place is actually quite great for trekking.

-There is every reason to not miss out on Sirmaur.
+There is every reason to not miss out on Sirmaur in Himachal Pradesh.
 It is a beautiful destination which promises you loads of fun.
 Sirmaur is located at an approximate distance of 250, 2,419, 1,766, and 1,686 km from Delhi, Bengaluru, Kolkata, and Mumbai respectively.
 Here is how you can travel to Sirmaur.

-By Rail.
 The best options to travel via train to Sirmaur district are Chandigarh and Ambala Railway Stations, Solan Railway Station, and Barog Railway Station.
 These stations connect Siramur with other Indian cities.
-You can consider deboarding at one of them as per your convenience.
+You can consider deboarding at one of them at your convenience.
 After deboarding the train, you would need to take some means of transportation to travel further and reach your destination.

-By Road.
-Sirmaur can also be travelled via road from nearby Indian cities.
+Sirmaur can also be traveled via road from nearby Indian cities.
 It is fairly well-connected by motorable roads and national highways.
 You can consider booking a private or interstate bus or hire a cab.
 However, if you want to travel at your own pace, then, the best option would be to self-drive.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here